 My father wondered if he had picked up the wrong daughter.

 Yes, what I did was pretty selfish, but I was a teenager in love.
-Teenagers, in general, do stupid, selfish things, usually without thinking about the consequences to others, but teenagers in love can take it a step further.
+Teenagers, in general, do stupid, selfish things, usually without thinking about the consequences to others, but teenagers in love tend to take it a step further, sending their parents into hissy fits of frustration, and unplanned 2 plus hour drives at odd hours to pick up said teenager in love so she makes it on time for her first day of freakin’ school.

 I knew everything was going to okay when my father started extolling the virtues of cruise control.